MattHatwey/Manemo/chapter2.md

 “Yeah.
 The one who said “Matt!!!”
 Earlier.” said Honest.
 “That’s me.” said the Manemo.
 “My name is Sayo.” said the Manemo.
 “And I’m Lightning Star!
-The one who asked “Who are the other Manemos!”
+The one who asked 'Who are the other Manemos?'
 After Sayo!” said the other Manemo.

-                                                         CH.37 F.S と類

-　マット達が、クリスタルタワーに戻ろうとしたら、マニモの話し声が聞こえました。
-「私、まだマット達に挨拶してないんだー。君は？」と聞こえました。
-「僕もまだしてない。」とまた聞こえました。
-「二人とも、僕はここにいるよ！」マットが二人に話しかけました。
-「え？」二人が言いました。
-「僕に挨拶がしたかったの？」マットが聞きました。
-「マット達って言ったじゃん。」サンセイが急に言いました。
-「ごめんごめん。」マットが言いました。
-「僕は類。」
-「私はF.S。」
-「そうなんだー。よろしくね！」マットが言いました。
-「この子好き。」レインフラワーがF.Sを指で刺しながら言いました。
-「ありがとう！」F.Sが答えました。
-「この子達すごく可愛い。」マットが言いました。

-                                                         CH.38 New Generation
+While Matt and the others were returning to Crystal Tower, they heard a Manemo and two other creatures.

+"...I haven't met Matt yet."

+"...Me neither."

+"...
+Me too."

+"I'm right here!" said Matt.

+"...Are you the real Matt!?" said the Manemo, and the two cats.

+"You wanted to greet me?" asked Matt.

+"Yes!" said the two Manemos.
+"I am Rui" "I am Dominic."
+"I'm Fantastic Sakura (F.S.)!"

+"Nice to meet you three!" said Matt.
+"I like her." said Rainflower, pointing at F.S.
+"I like the two cats." said Sansei and Matt.

   Matt, Sansei, Honest, Hatwey, Ichigo, Choco, and Rainflower all lived in the Crystal Tower until one day.
 “Matt, you will be our Emperor.” said Kingdarudo.